-Financial Aid - DCP
+Financial Aid - DC

-All DC students are automatically considered for all types of aid, in the order listed below.
-Students are awarded the maximum amount for each type of aid based on their eligibility as calculated by the U.S. Department of Education.
+All admitted DC students with a valid FAFSA on file are automatically considered for all types of aid, in the order listed below, based on meeting eligibility criteria and availability of funds.
+All coursework must be necessary for graduation requirements Students are awarded the maximum amount for each type of aid based on their eligibility as calculated by the U.S. Department of Education.
 The following are the types of financial aid available to DC students: